Without even being a fan nor following her, you most probably have heard of the Kim Kardashian Robbery in Paris.

 These are only a few reactions from Twitter and there are far more out there.
 While one could expect a lot of support for a celebrity (followed by millions!) that went through a difficult situation, there are many negative posts.

 To start with I am no Kim Kardashian fan whatsoever and never watched any episode of her reality show.
 I would have nevertheless welcomed her with open arms to cheer her up with a hot beverage (as per Dr Sheldon Cooper´s advice) and good Belgian chocolate after the robbery.
 I am only a 10 minutes cab ride away from her rented appartment after all.
 But in her defense and whether you like it or not, Kim is essentially famous for being famous.
-Through her Instagram, Tv-show, book ironically named Selfish, she is not afraid to show her wealthy possessions, light outfits and dream lifestyle for many of us common earthlings.
+Through her Instagram, Tv-show, book ironically named Selfish (not an affiliate link), she is not afraid to show her wealthy possessions, light outfits and dream lifestyle for many of us common earthlings.
 Her increasing fanbase is constantly asking for more and this makes her even richer by the day – nay – the minute!
 This is how society works these days.

 Is this unfair that you are highly dedicated at work and maybe combine 2 jobs to make both ends meet every month while some like Kim are incredibly wealthy by “doing nothing”?
 The easy and common answer to this is yes life is unfair, and this is something we all need to live with.
 Personally I could not care less about Richard Branson´s private island nor Kim s 4 million USD ring, what I am interested in is how they created such large amounts of wealth.
 (I hear you coming –> I will post an article about how the rich became rich!)